ledjape/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Baby Lead Weaning Blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+My name is Katerina Galikj.
+I live in Skopje, North Macedonia and I am the first certified instructor for Baby Lead Weaning nutrition method.